Beatty solutions of almost Golomb functional equations: The triple-nested equation

 The slope $c=1/\!\sqrt{2}$ has continued-fraction expansion

 whose convergents $p_{k}/q_{k}$ have denominators

-(\href{https://oeis.org/A001333}{\texttt{A001333}}), the Pell denominators satisfying the recurrence $q_{k+1}=2q_{k}+q_{k-1}$.
-The characteristic equation $x^{2}=2x+1$ of this recurrence has dominant root $\alpha=1+\sqrt{2}$, the silver ratio.
-Fokkink's Pell tower is built from the same recurrence as the $m=2$ instance of the family of bi-infinite sequences
+(\href{https://oeis.org/A001333}{\texttt{A001333}}), satisfying the recurrence $q_{k+1}=2q_{k}+q_{k-1}$.
+The characteristic equation $x^{2}=2x+1$ of this recurrence has dominant root $\tau=1+\sqrt{2}$, the silver ratio, with $\tau^{-1}=\sqrt{2}-1$.
+Fokkink's Pell tower is built from the same recurrence as the $h=2$ instance of the family of bi-infinite sequences

-where $m$ is a positive-integer parameter of the tower, unrelated to the shift~$d$ of our Beatty ansatz.
-The case $m=1$ recovers the Fibonacci recurrence and the Wythoff array of Morrison and Kimberling.
+where $h$ is a positive integer parameter of the tower, unrelated to the shift~$d$ of the Beatty family.
+The case $h=1$ recovers the Fibonacci recurrence and the Wythoff array of Morrison and Kimberling.